HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/blr.md

 The BLR 556 can only be found on the Harvest Map, where it is a fairly common weapon and is around the same rarity as of the [M3K](/weapons/guns/m3k) and CZ-600.

 # Trivia
-- Similar to the [RGS](/weapons/guns/rgs) and [M1 Garand](/weapons/guns/m1_garand), the BLR 556 has a special firing sound that plays when the last round in the magazine is fired.
+- Similar to the [RG Scout](/weapons/guns/rgs) and [M1 Garand](/weapons/guns/m1_garand), the BLR 556 has a special firing sound that plays when the last round in the magazine is fired.

 ## History
 - [v0.22.2](https://github.com/HasangerGames/suroi/releases/tag/v0.22.2)